spitfire05/SwProjectInterface/readme.txt

 ﻿SwProjectInterface - A workflow helper for SolidWorks.
 Integrates project’s part library with SolidWorks API.

+Requires:

-Requires .NET framework 3.5 or newer.
+* .NET framework 3.5 or newer.
+* SolidWorks (tested with 2013 SP4)

 USAGE: Unzip the files to the folder of your choice and run SwProjectInterface.exe